isaacs/sax-js/README.md

 self-closing tags will have `closeTag` emitted immediately after `openTag`.
 Argument: tag name.

 `attribute` - An attribute node.
-Argument: object with `name` and `value`, and also namespace information if the `xmlns` option flag is set.
+Argument: object with `name` and `value`.
+In non-strict mode, attribute names are uppercased, unless the `lowercase` option is set.
+If the `xmlns` option is set, it will also contains namespace information.

 `comment` - A comment node.
 Argument: the string of the comment.